Roman Colleges: Collegio Damasceno

-In 1949 the College was shifted to the Pontifical Romenian College at the Gianicolum Hill, when the latter became vacant as a result of the Communist invasion of Romania.
+In 1949 the College was shifted to the Pontifical Romanian College on the Janiculum, when the latter became vacant as a result of the Communist invasion of Romania.
 The Damascene College continued in this residence for 44 years.
 In the meantime the members from Syro-Malabar and Syro-Malankara Churches became the majority.
 In the beginning of 1990s, when Eastern Europe became free from Communist regime, students from Romania began to come to Rome again for studies.
 Therefore, the Oriental Congregation had to find a new residence for Damascene College.
 That was the period when Cardinal Lourdusamy was the Prefect of the Oriental Congregation.
 He felt the need of having a building proper to Damascene College.
-His desire was realized on the 27th of April 1993 when the College was inaugurated by the then Prefect of the Congregation Cardinal AchilleSilvestrini in the new residence at Via Carlo Emanuele I, a former clinic purchased by the Oriental Congregation and completely renovated.
+His desire was realized on 27 April 1993 when the College was inaugurated by the then Prefect of the Congregation Cardinal Achille Silvestrini in the new residence at Via Carlo Emanuele I, a former clinic purchased by the Oriental Congregation and completely renovated.

 The existence of the College in this place too did not last long.
 Taking into account the increase in the number of priests coming to Rome for higher studies, the Oriental Congregation decided to shift the College to the former Ukraine College in Via Boccea.
 It is providential that this transfer to the new place comes on the 75th anniversary of the College.
 On Sunday, 11 October 2015, Cardinal Leonardo Sandri, the Prefect of the Congregation for the Oriental Churches, celebrated Holy Eucharist in the College Chapel commemorating the Jubilee and inaugurating the academic life of the College in its fourth station.

 The list of students (until the year 2015) kept in the file of the College reveals that 855 priests have resided in this Institute during their higher studies in Rome.
 From the academic year 1996–1997, the Damascene College is reserved to the priests from the two Oriental Catholic Churches from India.
 On an average, around 50-60 students pursue their Licentiate and Doctoral studies at the College every year.